 Under federal and state laws, it’s a crime to willfully possess certain illegal, controlled substances along with chemicals and paraphernalia used in making and consuming the drugs.
-Drug charges can range from simple possession to selling, distributing or manufacturing drugs.
+Drug charges can range from simple possession to selling, distributing, or manufacturing drugs.

 Possessing more than 40 grams of marijuana can result in a felony charge punishable by incarceration of up to five years and a fine up to $10,000.
 Subsequent offenses can carry double those penalties.
-Possession of amounts between 1 ounce and 40 grams is a misdemeanor, punishable by up to 90 days of incarceration.
+Possession of amounts between one ounce and 40 grams is a misdemeanor, punishable by up to 90 days of incarceration.

-If you are caught with any amount of these substances, you’ll may be charged with a Class C felony, which can result in fines of as much as $10,000 and up to five years in prison.
+If you are caught with any amount of these substances, you may be charged with a Class C felony, which can result in fines of as much as $10,000 and up to five years in prison.

 Alternatives to Incarceration

 If you’re convicted on a drug charge, your defense attorney may be able to have you accepted into a program providing alternatives to incarceration.
-Washington state offers two types of programs to avoid incarceration — first-time offender waivers and Drug Offender Sentencing Alternative, or DOSA.
+Washington state offers two types of programs to avoid incarceration: First-time offender waivers and Drug Offender Sentencing Alternative, or DOSA.
 Your criminal record and the specifics of your case factor into whether you’ll be accepted.

 If you comply, you may be able to avoid jail time or even have the charges against you dismissed.

-Work with an Experienced Spokane Defense Attorney
+Work with an Experienced Spokane Drug Crime Defense Attorney